Richard Tice: Conservative Party

-Before joining the Brexit Party, Tice was a long-term donor and member of the Conservative Party.
+Before joining the Brexit Party, Tice was a donor and member of the Conservative Party for most of his adult life.
 Tice wrote a 2008 report for the think tank Reform called "Academies: A model education?".
 In 2017, he co-wrote a pamphlet for the think tank UK 2020, "Timebomb: how the university cartel is failing Britain's students", which included recommendations on how to expand two-year degrees.
-He produced a follow-up report on student finances called "Defusing the debt timebomb" which he sent to the then Chancellor of the Exchequer, Philip Hammond.
+He produced a follow-up report on student finances called "Defusing the debt timebomb" which he sent to the then-Chancellor of the Exchequer, Philip Hammond.

-In a May 2018 article on the Conservative Home website, Tice argued for the importance of expanding the availability of homes for people on lower incomes and how this could be achieved more effectively.
+In a May 2018 article on the ConservativeHome website, Tice argued for the importance of expanding the availability of homes for people on lower incomes and how this could be achieved more effectively.
 He felt that crime could also be reduced if housing was better managed.

 Euroscepticism

 Tice is a Eurosceptic.
-He was a director of the campaign group, Business for Sterling, which campaigned for the United Kingdom not to join the Euro currency in the late 1990s.
+He was a director of the campaign group, Business for Sterling, which campaigned for the United Kingdom not to adopt the Euro in the late 1990s.
 Tice donated £1,750 to the Eurosceptic MP David Davis' candidacy in the 2001 Conservative Party leadership election.

 In July 2015, Tice co-founded, with the businessman Arron Banks, the pro-Brexit Leave.EU campaign group.
-It was originally known as The Know.EU before being rebranded in September of that year as Leave.EU.
+It was originally known as The Know.EU before being rebranded in September of that year.
 He also donated £38,000 to the pro-Brexit campaign group Grassroots Out.
-Shortly after the United Kingdom voted to leave the European Union in the June 2016 referendum, he left Leave.EU, and co-founded the pressure group Leave Means Leave.
-He co-chairs it with the businessman John Longworth.
+Shortly after the United Kingdom voted to leave the European Union in the 2016 referendum, he left Leave.EU, and co-founded the pressure group Leave Means Leave, co-chairing it with businessman John Longworth.
 In October 2017, they were placed jointly at Number 90 on Iain Dale's list of the "Top 100 Most Influential People on the Right".